-OBJECTIVE: This one-year fellowship is designed to train physicians about clinical care of older adults.
-A second (or third) year of training may be available to fellows who want to pursue a career in academic geriatrics.
+OBJECTIVE: This one-year fellowship is designed to train physicians about the clinical care of older adults.

 PROGRAM DESIGN: The geriatric fellowship is administered by the University of Florida and the Gainesville VA Medical Center.
 Each year four geriatric fellows are accepted.
-The program is directed by John R. Meuleman, M.D.
-The program provides flexibility to meet the needs and goals of individual fellows, and can be modified to develop areas of expertise and interest.
+The program is directed by Susan Schneider, M.D.
+The program provides flexibility to meet the needs and goals of individual fellows and can be modified to develop areas of expertise and interest.
 The optional second and third years are devoted to research, education, and /or administration.

 EDUCATION: A core curriculum provides basic knowledge of biological and psychological aspects of aging.
 Lectures, conferences, seminars, a journal club, Grand Rounds, and university courses serve as teaching vehicles.
-Experience is gained in clinical care, research, teaching and administration.
-The program is linked with the University of Florida Department of Aging and Geriatric Research and Institute on Aging and the VA Medical Center’s Geriatric Research, Education and Clinical Center.
+Experience is gained in clinical care, research, teaching, and administration.

 CLINICAL TRACK: Care is provided to a broad spectrum of patients: from the fit to the frail, from the independent to the dependent, and to persons from varied social, ethnic, and economic backgrounds.
-Training settings include acute care and ambulatory sites, a teaching nursing home, and consultation services.
+Training settings include ambulatory sites, several community skilled nursing facilities and nursing homes, and acute care consultation services.
 Patient management is assisted by fellows becoming members of interdisciplinary teams.
-The clinical track emphasizes comprehensive interdisciplinary geriatric care.
-Fellows will teach and supervise medical students and internal medicine housestaff.
+Fellows will teach and supervise medical students and internal medicine house staff.
 Graduates will be well-prepared to pass the ABIM/ABFP certification exam in geriatric medicine.

-RESEARCH: Fellows who opt for a second or third year select a research mentor.
-Research projects are tailored to each fellow’s individual needs and may be clinical, laboratory, psychosocial, epidemiologic, health services, or policy oriented.
+RESEARCH: Research projects are tailored to each fellow’s individual needs and may be clinical, laboratory, psychosocial, epidemiologic, health services, or policy-oriented.
 Close collaboration between fellow and mentor permits the development and execution of a research project and acquisition of expertise in a particular area, i.e., sarcopenia, frailty, exercise physiology, memory disorders, and stroke rehabilitation.

 FACILITIES: The University of Florida Health Science Center and the Gainesville VA Medical Center are adjacent to one another.
 The university hospital and the VA hospital combined have nearly 1,000 beds.
 Additional facilities for the geriatric program include the following: